-I have been interested in too many subjects, such as science, engineering, music, sports, religion, psychology, and even politics.
+I have been interested in too many subjects, including science, engineering, music, sports, religion, psychology, and even politics.
 In my learning, I used to embrace broad and strategic approaches instead of deep one.
-Having broad knowledge is, of course, important and can be helpful, especially for those who are working in the managerial positions.
-However, this situation can bring distractions and lower productivity and efficiency at work.
-To overcome a lack of focus and discipline by making sort of a list of goals (things to accomplish) in my mind for the work I do one day at a time and keep track of the progress every day.
-The good thing about this kind of multidisciplinary interest is that sometimes I could discover some insights from a particular subject which seemed relevant to the others, for instance a correlation between chemical engineering and psychology.
+Having broad knowledge is, of course, important and can be helpful, especially for those who are working in managerial positions.
+However, having many interests could potentially bring distractions and lower productivity and efficiency at work.
+To overcome a lack of focus, I usually make a list of goals (things to accomplish) in my mind for the work I do one day at a time and keep track of the progress every day.
+The good thing about having a multidisciplinary interest is that sometimes I can discover some insights from a particular subject which seem relevant to the others, for instance, a correlation between chemical engineering and psychology.

 How do you feel your program is preparing you for those challenges?

 Doing research on graduate level demands focus, vision, and determination.
-I feel that this program has been so far helping me to be able to work independently, have a big vision, aim high, and develop my critical thinking and creativity.
+I feel that this program has been so far helping me to be able to work independently, have a big vision and goal, and develop my critical thinking and creativity.
 It is important to understand what, why, and how we are doing things and not just rely on the guidelines or direction from our supervisors.
-In addition to understanding, I believe that memorizing things is also very crucial.
-Sometimes I could understand a theory, but I could not remember it after years.
-Through this program, I have been developing a good habit of, for example, making more organized records in the experiments which helps in the data analysis later on.
+In addition to understanding, I believe that memorizing what we learn is also very crucial for knowledge retention.
+Oftentimes I could understand a concept or theory, but I could not remember it well after years.
+Through this program, I have been developing a simple but good habit of, for example, making more organized records in the experiments which could help in the data analysis later on.
 I believe in the power of starting small, which help me be more consistent and focus on the most urgent and important tasks.
 This program has also helped me develop a deep approach in my learning and elevate my interpersonal skills.
-Hopefully, things will turn out fine and I can contribute enough fruitful works and significant outcomes by the end of my study here.
+Hopefully, things will turn out fine and I can contribute enough fruitful works and meaningful outcomes by the end of my study here.